jindrichmynarz/dissertation/parts/fusion.md

 Data conflicts arose only in properties that can be interpreted as functional.
 Some of these properties explicitly instantiate `owl:FunctionalProperty`, such as `pc:kind` describing the kind of a contract, while others, such as `dcterms:title` expressing the contract's title, can be endowed with this semantics for the purpose of attaining a unified view of the fused data.
 Most of our data fusion work was devoted to resolving data from contract notices.
-As was the case with identity conflicts, resolution of data conflicts was done with SPARQL Update operations.
+As was the case of identity conflicts, the resolution of data conflicts was done via SPARQL Update operations.

-Conflicts are resolved using resolution functions.
+Conflicts are resolved by using resolution functions.
-Resolution functions are either *deciding*, which pick one of their inputs, or *mediating*, which derive output from inputs.
+Resolution functions are either *deciding*, which pick one of their inputs, or *mediating*, which derive their output from the inputs.
-An example deciding function is picking the maximum value, while an example mediating function is computing median value.
+An example deciding function is picking the maximum value, while an example mediating function is computing the median value.
 We employed deciding conflict resolution functions.

+### Conflict resolution strategies

 The conflict resolution strategies we implemented can be classified according to Bleiholder and Naumann [-@Bleiholder2006].
 We used *Trust your friends* [@Bleiholder2006, p.
 3] strategy to prefer values from ARES, since we consider it a trustworthy reference dataset.
 Leveraging the semantics of notice types, we preferred data from correction notices.
 A similar reason led us to remove syntactically invalid RNs in case valid RNs were present too.
 We used *Keep up to date* [@Bleiholder2006, p.
-3] metadata-based deciding conflict resolution strategy to prefer values from the most recent public notices.
+3] metadata-based conflict resolution strategy to prefer values from the most recent public notices.
-We determined the temporal order of notices from their submission dates and the semantics of their types, which represents an implicit order.
+We determined the temporal order of notices from their submission dates and the semantics of their types, which represent an implicit order.
 For example, prior information notice comes before contract notice, which in turn precedes contract award notice.
 The order of notice types can be *learnt* from the most common order of notices with immediately following submission dates.
 We combined such distribution of subsequent notice types with manual assessment to rule out erroneous pairs.